- August 25, 2017

 We have written before about one of the essential keys to VN success – hatting a champion.
-We take that one step further with this post with an interview on best practices of the champion with our own in-house champion, Jen Jarvis.
+We take that one step further with this post with an interview on best practices of the champion with a past VN champion, Jen Jarvis.

 What is the most critical role of a strategic planning champion?

 The biggest and most important role of the champion is to make the plan a priority and create space in the organization for this to happen.
 If an organization has developed a strategic plan, they have, by definition, decided that they want to grow the organization, to create something that wasn’t there before.
 A champion’s key role is to make space for that to happen, to continue to keep the plan a priority.
 The champion is one who maintains accountability for the plan and holds it at an important level.
 For the organization to be successful, there needs to be a balance between the strategic plan and the day to day business.
 As the champion, you have to successfully blend what the organization is creating on the plan with what is done on a daily basis.

 Why is it important to have a champion?

 It is critical to have one.
 I have always said that “if it was about working harder, most of the organizations we work with would already be winning”.
 But we are in a time when it is not about how hard you work, but how smart you work.
 The way you work smarter is to have a plan.
 The old expression is true: “fail to plan, and you plan to fail”.
 So, if the plan itself is critical, is an essential way to work smarter, then to have one person assigned as champion to focus on and create space for the plan is equally critical.
 When everyone owns the plan, no one does, because then no one has final accountability for keeping it top of mind.
 If you aren‘t the champion, it doesn’t mean you don’t have any ownership, but the champion has the higher level of ownership and the responsibility to create the space for the work to happen.

 How have you driven success on the PGS strategic plan?